Riven Build Guide by Seth346

 Here's a visual for reference :

 If they respond immediately, use your first Broken Wings to get to them then Q combo.
 This most likely won't kill your target, but often it blows flash or gets a huge health advantage.
 Doing this against some lanes can get you killed, so against someone like Urgot I wouldn't suggest it.
+This is better for something like Ryze where you can bully him hard early game.

 Take W, and after the lvl 1 trade, it should be easy to one-shot nearly any champion, especially if you took nimbus cloak.
 The level 2 oneshot combo kills from any health value below ~50% health.